zenml-io/zenml/examples/whylogs/README.md

 ## How the example is implemented

-The ZenML pipeline in this example is rather simple, it consists of a couple of steps involving some processing of datasets.
+The ZenML pipeline in this example is rather simple, consisting of a couple of steps involving some processing of datasets.
 How these datasets are used in the pipeline is irrelevant for the example - it could be data ingestion, feature engineering, data processing, model training and validation or inference.
 What